jakobwenzel/rallye-server/Readme.md

 This is the Server for the Stadtrallye organized by the [Fachschaft IST](http://www.fs-ist.de)

-To run the server you will need to create a config file named `config.json` in one of the following locations: x  Current working dir x  Directory containing the jar x  User home dir, here the file must be named `.rallyeserv-config.json`
+To run the server you will need to create a config file named `config.json` in one of the following locations:

+* Current working dir
+* Directory containing the jar
+* Top Project dir (the directory containing this file, only if a .git directory is found)
+* User home dir, here the file must be named `.rallyeserv-config.json`

 Example config file:
 All values that are printed are defaults, values in `<>` must be changed for the server to work.